linxianxi/react-router-auth-plus/README.md

     render: (element) => (auth ? element : <Loading />),
   });

-  // or you can use jx to configure
+  // or you can use jsx to configure

   // return useAuthRouters({
   //   auth: auth || [],